 The Santa Clarita Community College District's College of the Canyons (COC) is recognized as one of the most innovative community college districts in California.
 Our forward-thinking campus culture and integrated strategic planning processes encourage faculty, staff, and administrators to propose and implement new curricula, programs, industry connections, and ideas that, together, keep COC on the leading edge of higher education.
-The College's strategic plan goals of access, engagement, and success continue to drive an institutional focus on diversity, equity, inclusion, and student success to keep COC at the forefront of change that both evolves and anticipates the needs of our students.
+The College's strategic plan goals of access, engagement, and success continue to drive an institutional focus on diversity, equity, inclusion, and student success, and keep COC at the forefront of change, evolving and anticipating the needs of our students and redesigning policy, process, and structure to support enhanced funding.